-Limited ReleaseThe Client Contracts tool is only available to Procore customers in the United States and Canada who have implemented the Procore for Speciality Contractors point-of-view dictionary.
-To learn more, see (Limited Release) Owners & Speciality Contractors Point-of-View Dictionary Options.
+Limited ReleaseThe Client Contracts tool is available as a limited release for Procore customers in the United States and Canada who have implemented the Procore for Speciality Contractors point-of-view dictionary.
+To learn more, see What dictionaries and languages are available in the Procore web application?

 To create one (1) or more client contracts for a Procore project.

 A client contract is a formal, legal agreement between a speciality contractor and a main contractor or client.
 In this relationship, the speciality contractor has a legal agreement with an upstream main contractor or a client.